glowsquid-launcher/copper/README.md

 Testing basically works by:

-- Run single test
+- run something in minecraft CLI
-- See if output makes sense
+- see if it makes sense

 What makes sense should make sense for the launcher